SequAna-Ukon/GeneForge/README.md

 | `abdoallahsharaf/geneforge-funannotate-func:2.1` | EggNOG-mapper, InterProScan, Phobius, SignalP6 |

 ### Long-Read RNA-seq Support
 `--nanopore_mrna` and `--pacbio_isoseq` inputs are now fully integrated into the FunAnnotate training step.
-Long reads are automatically preprocessed: FASTQ→FASTA conversion, U→T substitution, and length filtering (≥200 bp) to prevent seqclean `IndexError` downstream.
+Long reads are automatically preprocessed: FASTQ→FASTA conversion, U→T substitution, and length filtering (≥200 bp).

 ### Protein Evidence Pre-filtering
 A diamond blastp + seqtk subseq step is now inserted between `funannotate train` and `funannotate predict`.
 PASA TransDecoder peptides are used as query against the full protein database, and only matching proteins are passed to prediction.
 This avoids the multi-week exonerate runtimes caused by large databases (e.g., full Metazoa UniProt).

-### Strand-Aware BAM Splitting
-RNASEQ_PROCESSING now produces strand-specific BAM files (`_plus_strand.bam`, `_minus_strand.bam`) for stranded libraries.
-These are passed directly to BRAKER via `--bam=plus,minus` with `--stranded=+,-`, improving intron hint accuracy for stranded protocols.

-### Robust Dummy-File Handling
-Dummy placeholder files are now written to `workflow.workDir` (not `projectDir`) and cleaned up via `workflow.onComplete`.
-Nanopore and PacBio dummies (indices 11 and 12) were added to prevent Nextflow cache invalidation on re-runs without long reads.

 ### InterProScan Self-Installation
 The functional annotation module now auto-downloads and unpacks the full InterProScan 5.67-99.0 64-bit distribution on first run if not already present, with flock-based protection against parallel downloads.

-### Improved Error Resilience
-- BRAKER and FUNANNOTATE processes use `errorStrategy = 'ignore'` so a single-tool failure does not abort the pipeline in `both` mode.
-- GeneMark-ET failures in FunAnnotate automatically retry with GeneMark-ES.
-- All processes initialize required output files before execution to prevent Nextflow tracking crashes on early failures.

 ---